Scrape configuration using Kubernetes

 Kubernetes annotations

 You can use Kubernetes annotations to override any global defaults.
-The Collector supports the following Prometheus annotations to enable scraping for a pod.
+Collector supports the following Prometheus annotations to enable scraping for a pod.
 By default, prometheus.io prefixes each of these annotations, such as prometheus.io/scrape.
 You can change the annotation prefix to a different value.

 • /scrape: Determines whether to enable scraping.
 Excludes scraping the pod if set to false.